jarvisar/interpreter/README.md

 ### Parser
 The token stream is then parsed by the parser, which creates a tree of nodes that represents the expression.
 The tree is made up of three types of nodes:

-* Num nodes, which represent individual numbers in the expression
+* Num nodes: represent individual numbers in the expression
-* BinOp nodes, which represent binary operations between two sub-expressions
+* BinOp nodes: represent binary operations between two sub-expressions
-* FuncCall nodes, which represent mathematical functions such as sine, cosine, and tangent
+* FuncCall nodes: represent mathematical functions such as sine, cosine, and tangent

 Each BinOp node has a left child node and a right child node, which can be any of the nodes types themselves (such as a number or another BinOp), depending on the complexity of the expression.
 Similarly, each FuncCall node has a function name and argument, which tells the interpreter/generator to perform the specified function on the given argument.